angad664/Quantiacs-Interview/README.md

 # Quantiacs-Interview
-ou will write a Python function that accepts as input a list of lists and returns a new list of lists where each list in the output is a combination of elements from the input lists.
+Write a Python function that accepts as input a list of lists and returns a new list of lists where each list in the output is a combination of elements from the input lists.
 For example, if you were passed: